mrkong314/strava-coach/README.md

 ### Warmup ramps
-Heavy barbell compounds (`RAMP_IDS`: squat/deadlift variants, barbell bench, incline bench, OHP, barbell RDL) get a warmup ramp on push: 2 sets at ~60% and ~80% of the top weight, rounded to 2.5 kg, typed as Hevy `"warmup"` sets so they do not count as working volume.
-The prescribed working sets are unchanged.
+Heavy barbell compounds (`RAMP_IDS`: squat/deadlift variants, barbell bench, incline bench, OHP, barbell RDL) get a warmup ramp on push: 2 sets at ~60% and ~80% of the top weight, rounded to 2.5 kg, typed as Hevy `"warmup"`.
+The warmups come **out of** the prescribed set count, not on top: a lift written as N sets becomes 2 warmup + (N-2) working, clamped to at least 1 working set (so a 2-set lift gives 1 warmup + 1 working).
+Prescribe set counts inclusive of the warmups.
 Accessories, dumbbell/machine variants and reps-only lifts do not ramp.
-Adjust which lifts ramp via `RAMP_IDS`; adjust the ladder via `RAMP_FRACTIONS`.
-Note:
-Hevy rest is per-exercise, so a ramp lift that also leads a superset shares the short intra-pair rest on its warmups - harmless as warmups are light.
+Adjust which lifts ramp via `RAMP_IDS`, the ladder via `RAMP_FRACTIONS`, rounding via `_round_2p5`.
+Note: Hevy rest is per-exercise, so a ramp lift that also leads a superset shares the short intra-pair rest on its warmups - harmless as warmups are light.